grffio/mageconfig/README.md

 - `env`: Defines the name of the environment variable.
 - `arg`: Defines the name of the command-line argument.
 - `default`: Defines the default value of the parameter.
+- `depends`: Indicates a comma-separated list of parameters that the current field depends on, such as "field0,field1".
 - `required`: If set to "true", the parameter is required.
 If a required parameter is not set, the Load function will return an error.
 - `desc`: The description of the parameter, used for the help print.